PA-R29sY2F0bG1hbg/Create_AD_User_GUI/README.md

 #| :| 	/^(o.o)^\    Version: 1.0

-Use powershell for lunch the script.
+Use PowerShell for lunch the script.
-You will be able to execute the script without an active directory and see the GUI. but in thise case you won't be able to have all the functionnality.
+You will be able to execute the script without an active directory and see the GUI. but in this case you can't have all the functionality.